olavea/Rubys-TimeShip/content/treasure/index.md

     body: ./_section0.md
   - title: Imagine knowing exactly what to do to get Your pay raise
     body: ./_section0.md
-  - title: Let's map out your piraty options & plan how to present you as a treasure
+  - title: Speak with a seasoned sales (salary) coach Let's map out your piraty options & plan how to present you as a treasure
     body: ./_section0.md
-  - title: Speak with a seasoned sales (salary) coach
+  - title: Book a call to see what your boss ....
     body: ./_section0.md
 ---
 😺